 There is nothing more beautiful than the sound of voices in unison.
 The challenge is ensuring that women of color hold the bullhorn.
 So grab a sign and get in line.
 There is plenty of work to be done.

-Julia Carrie Wong is a writer living in San Francisco.
-Follow her on Twitter @juliacarriew.More Julia Carrie Wong.
+Julia Carrie Wong is a freelance reporter living in Oakland, California.
+Follow her on Twitter @juliacarriew MORE FROM Julia Carrie Wong